|

 especially of animal origin is widening year after year.

-The animal protein shortage seems still more grave especially
+The animal protein shortage seems still more grave

-countries like U.S.A., Canada, Germany, France, Japan and U.K.,
+various developed countries like U.S.A., Canada, Germany,

-where consumption of protein is 79-95 gram per capita per day of
+79-95 gram per capita per day of which 46-65 gram is protein

-which 46-65 gram is protein of vegetable origin.
+of vegetable origin.

-The nutrition dilemma demands a special focus to overcome the
+The nutrition dilemma demands a special focus to overcome

-existing deficiencies with particular reference to protein
+the existing deficiencies with particular reference to

-deficiency and availability from animal source.
+protein deficiency and availability from animal source.

-To overcome the animal protein gap, poultry meat seems to offer
+To overcome the animal protein gap, poultry meat seems to

-terms of quality and can narrow the animal protein supply gap in
+protein in terms of quality and can narrow the animal

-minimum possible time as compared to other sources of animal
+protein supply gap in minimum possible time as compared to

 Until 1964, poultry production was a cottage industry in